Dev-Nicholas/Set-Identity/README.md

 # About:
-This allows you to set the identity of the lua state to 6.
+This allows you to set the identity of Roblox's lua state to 6.

 6/24/2020:
 The code fully works.
 It does need to be updated every roblox update.